cedarbdd/cedar/README.markdown

 * Build and run.
 Note that, unlike OCUnit, you must run your executable in order to run your specs.
 Also unlike OCUnit this allows you to use the debugger when running specs.

+### iPhone testing

+* Build the Cedar-iPhone static framework.
+This framework contains a univeral binary that will work both on the simulator and the device.
+* Create a Cocoa Touch executable target for your tests in your project.
+Name this target UISpecs, or something similar.
+* Add the Cedar-iPhone static framework to your project, and link your UISpecs target with it.
+* Add -ObjC and -all_load to the Other Linker Flags build setting for the UISpecs target.
+This is necessary for the linker to correctly load symbols for Objective-C classes from static libraries.
+* Add a main.m to your UISpecs target that looks like this:

+        #import <UIKit/UIKit.h>
+        #import <Cedar-iPhone/Cedar.h>

+        int main(int argc, char *argv[]) {
+            NSAutoreleasePool * pool = [[NSAutoreleasePool alloc] init];

+            int retVal = UIApplicationMain(argc, argv, nil, @"CedarApplicationDelegate");
+            [pool release];
+            return retVal;
+        }

+* Build and run.
+The simulator (or device) should start and display the status of each of your spec classes in a table view.
+You can navigate the hierarchy of your examples by clicking on the table cells.
+* If you would like to use OCHamcrest or OCMock in your UI specs, Pivotal has created static frameworks which will work on the iPhone for both (see below).
+* If you would like to run specs both in your UI spec target and your non-UI spec target, you'll need to conditionally include the appropriate Cedar headers in your spec files depending on the target SDK.
+For example:

+        #define HC_SHORTHAND
+        #if TARGET_OS_IPHONE
+        #import <Cedar-iPhone/SpecHelper.h>
+        #import <OCMock-iPhone/OCMock.h>
+        #import <OCHamcrest-iPhone/OCHamcrest.h>
+        #else
+        #import <Cedar/SpecHelper.h>
+        #import <OCMock/OCMock.h>
+        #import <OCHamcrest/OCHamcrest.h>
+        #endif

 ## Matchers